Heat signs Patrick Beverley to a curious two-year deal

 If Beverley’s mission was to exhaust all possible NBA alternatives before considering a return to Europe, accepting the tender would have been the way to go.
 He would then have been under contract with the Heat.
-If the Heat were to subsequently waive him, likely in late October, he would have become an unrestricted free agent free to try out for any NBA team.
-Accepting the tender would therefore have represented Beverley’s best chance of making an NBA roster, at the substantial risk of not finding work elsewhere (whether it be with another team in the NBA, in Europe, or elsewhere).
-He was clearly driven behind his singular pursuit.
+If the Heat were to subsequently waive him, likely in late October, he would have become an unrestricted free agent, free to try out for any NBA team.
+Accepting the tender would therefore have represented Beverley’s best chance of making an NBA roster this season, at the substantial risk of not finding work elsewhere (whether it be with another team in the NBA, in Europe, or elsewhere).

-If Beverley communicated this intention to Riley, it would certainly explain the contract offer, and quite neatly.
+If he communicated such an intention to Riley, it would certainly explain the contract offer, and quite neatly.
 The Heat would have been forced to offer Beverley a one-year tender anyway.
 Why not instead lock him up for two years?

 So why did the Heat sign him so soon?

-Apparently, after its overhaul was complete, Olympiakos wanted its former point guard back.
+Apparently, after its overhaul was completed, Olympiakos changed its stance, and wanted its former point guard back.
 And it was more than just a passing interest.
-According to Red Planet, a Greek media outlet, Dusan Ivkovic, the new head coach of Olympiakos, was reported as saying on July 23 that he very interested in having Beverley return.
+According to Red Planet, a Greek media outlet, Dusan Ivkovic, the new head coach of Olympiakos, was reported as saying on July 23 that he was “very interested” in having Beverley return.

 It was an interesting development, one that could have several potential roster implications.

-It could mean that Hasbrouck no longer has a shot to make the Heat’s opening day roster.
+It almost certainly means that Hasbrouck no longer has a shot to make the Heat’s opening day roster.

 But if Beverley, Hasbrouck and Butler were all competing for the one remaining spot, and that spot has been set aside for Butler, there would still be no space for Beverley even if Hasbrouck were to be waived.